 This feature helps you block low productivity websites like social networking sites.
 Some companies even block high-bandwidth sites like Netflix and Spotify to save costs or popular job searching websites.

-There is no trial period.
-Most of the features are available in free plan.
-However, the option of multiple screenshots of each website or application is only available under paid plan.
+The option of multiple screenshots of each website or application is only available under paid plan though.

 Remote installation of tracking software is also a paid feature.